diannedejesus/debt_tracker/sdd.md

 - [X] verify how other routes need to handle revoked access [research]
     - [X] Implement warning about revoking access, saying it only stop the user from logging in at their next attempt.
     - [-] how to remove the current session of a user?
+Fixes
+- [X] update the debt list and dashboard page with the new calculation for when a debt is late.
+- [X] excused payment access
+- [X] have edit payment check for duplicate values
+    - [x] verify display of error
+- [X] verify how excused payments and late payments are calculated.

+Modifications
+- [X] Either switch or include name for registering payment info or implement alternate method for doing
+    - [X] possible have a look up in file id input
+- [X] place id on debt list view
+- [X] have identifier for admin account instead of name
+- [X] have user section of header display a name and not the whole email.
+- [X] include payment info (date, comments) for merge view.
+- [X] change the way info is displayed in merge view.
+Have rolling balance.
+- [X] create a footer

+Funtionality
+- [X] merge view: edit so it displays all payments even if no more bills are due
+- [X] set limits for dates that are entered: payments/edit, debt/edit

+- [X] Have insert/edit debt/payment return data on error for correction
+- [X] excuse payment prefill
+- [X] Verify render paths of insert debt/payment
+- [X] extra payments in merge view have a running balance
+- [X] adjust login, manualcode, verifyaccount, administrator, index styles
+- [X] implement check for unicode icon for compatibility
+- [X] debtor list modify debt as currency and possible center info

 <!-- Break it down